 “Language is the road map of a culture.
 It tells you where its people come from and where they are going.”
 Rita Mae Brown

 Chinese (Mandarin) is taught through collaboration with the UWA Confucius Institue, and is introduced during the primary years.
 The main goal of Chinese teaching at the school is to develop a love of learning a language other than English, as well as a connection with a different culture.

-The program is adapted to each class group and includes basic Japanese and immersion Japanese.
+The program is adapted to each class group and includes basic Chinese and immersion Chinese.
 Each week a new lesson is prepared with a variety of skills introduced using games, music and film.
 Knowledge and appreciation of China is widened by providing opportunities to experience its culture.